Tell stories with data.

 Students in the data degree take a separate menu of classes throughout the three semesters they are enrolled in the School (see here for more information).
 Students in the dual degree program with Computer Science have a mandatory fall class, The Frontiers of Computational Journalism, a hands-on introduction to the areas of computer science that have a direct relevance to journalism.

 The following are 15-week data classes offered in the spring semester and open to all master's students:

 Please note: The classes listed here represent recent offerings at the Journalism School.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.

-Director, The Lede Program
+Adjunct Faculty; Director, The LEDE Program